 "Rafet Pasha, the late Governor of Bitlis, was sent to Samsoun with express orders to become a scourge to the Greeks.
 He did the work thoroughly.
 Over a hundred and fifty thousand were deported in this district and in Trebizond."

-The perpetrators of the Greek Genocide were responsible for planning and executing the destruction of Greek communities during the genocide.
+The perpetrators of the Greek Genocide were responsible for planning and executing the destruction of Greek communities.
 They include members of the Committee of Union and Progress Party, Mustafa Kemal Atatürk and his nationalist supporters (Kemalists) as well as German military personnel.